 Jean & Nobby Pepper - Pam & Alan Dawson.
 4 of our longest serving Members ……..Remember it well

 We all joined the MK Divided Club when it first started at the Gladiators – Bletchley…. around the mid 1970's.
 The Anniversary dances were always held at the Wilton Hall Bletchley with 2 bands & buffet.
 Many of members wore western gear and there was a shoot out by the “Wild Bunch”.
 We hired coaches and visited other clubs ( ie Chicksands Air force base and a club in Oxford).
-The President of the club was Warren Reeves and the late Pete Sayers, we then had to move to the Railway Club then later on to the Working Mens Club where we are still enjoying Mk Divided Country Music Club - run very successfully by John & Trish.
+The President of the club was Warren Reeves and the late Pete Sayers, we then had to move to the Railway Club then later on to the Working Mens Club and now in Jan 2023 to Longueville Hall where we are still enjoying Mk Divided Country Music Club - run very successfully by John & Trish.
 Nobby and Jean

 ♠♣♥♦ MK DIVIDED – The History ♠♣♥♦